 Copyright 2018 LMA Timber LTD. all rights reserved.
-Details may be subjects to change without notification.
+Details may be subjects to change without notification

-2. LMAH001 Profile weatherboard directly matches the NZS3617 profile Fig 5 except for the thickness that is increased from 19mm to 22mm and width increased to 139mm from 135mm.
-This variation is comparable to the standard profile except for the increased width, thickness and bevelled joint to allow water to run off,, as this is proposed for increased stability with these hardwoods.
+2. LMAV001 Profile weatherboard directly matches the NZS3617 profile Fig 5 except for the thickness that is increased from 19mm to 22mm and width increased to 139mm from 135mm.
+This variation is comparable to the standard profile except for the increased width and thickness, as this is proposed for increased stability with these hardwoods.
+3. Fixings as per Table 24 E2/AS1 for the relevant building wind zone or wind pressure 8.
+For Structural Cavity battens, fixings must have a minimum of 30mm screw

-6. Rigid and flexible underlay as per Table 23 and Clauses 9.1.5 to 9.1.7 E2/AS1 or proprietary approved alternative
+6. Rigid and flexible underlay as per Table 23 and Clauses 9.1.5 to 9.1.7 E2/AS1 or sustainable architectural

-7. The weatherboard system relies on the joinery meeting the requirements of NZS
+7. The weatherboard system relies on the joinery meeting the requirements of NZS 4211